ceramicnetwork/js-ceramic/docs-dev/ADVANCED_CONFIG.md

     },
     "http-api": {
-        "admin-dids": ARRAY               // array of string DIDs with access to Admin API "cors-allowed-origins": [ ".*" ]  // allow all origins "hostname": STRING                // hostname to bind and listen on "port": INTEGER                   // port to listen on },
+        "admin-dids": ARRAY               // array of string DIDs with access to Admin API "cors-allowed-origins": ARRAY     // set to [ ".*" ] to allow all origins "hostname": STRING                // hostname to bind and listen on "port": INTEGER                   // port to listen on },
     "indexing": {
-        "allow-queries-before-historical-sync": false  // set to true to allow queries without sync "db": STRING                                   // URL to the indexing database.
+        "allow-queries-before-historical-sync": BOOL   // set to true to allow queries without sync "db": STRING                                   // URL to the indexing database.
-                                                       // only sqlite and postgres are supported "disable-composedb": false                     // set to true to run ceramic node without composedb "enable-historical-sync": false                // set to tru to enable historical data sync },
+                                                       // only sqlite and postgres are supported "disable-composedb": BOOL                      // set to true to run ceramic node without composedb "enable-historical-sync": BOOL                 // set to true to enable historical data sync },
     "ipfs": {
-        "host": STRING                   // complete URI of the IPFS node; used with 'remote' "mode": STRING "remote|bundled"  // mode to run IPFS node in "pinning-endpoints": ARRAY       // array of string endpoints for pinning IPFS data "disable-peer-data-sync": false  // CAUTION- setting to true isolates the node },
+        "host": STRING                   // complete URI of the IPFS node; used with 'remote' "mode": STRING "remote|bundled"  // mode to run IPFS node in "pinning-endpoints": ARRAY       // array of string endpoints for pinning IPFS data "disable-peer-data-sync": BOOL   // CAUTION- setting to true isolates the node },
     "logger": {
         "log-directory": STRING          // path on local filesystem when log-to-files is set "log-level": NUMBER              // Log level.
-0 is most verbose "log-to-files": true             // Log to files, default is true },
+0 is most verbose "log-to-files": BOOL             // Log to files, default is true },
     "metrics": {
          "collector-host": STRING               // hostname of OTLP collector when push exporter enabled